Multi-focus image fusion

 Multi-focus image fusion is a multiple image compression technique using input images with different focus depths to make one output image that preserves all information.

 Overview

-In recent years, image fusion has been used in many applications such as remote sensing, surveillance, medical diagnosis, and photography applications.

-Two major applications of image fusion in photography are fusion of multi-focus images and multi-exposure images.

 The main idea of image fusion is gathering important and the essential information from the input images into one single image which ideally has all of the information of the input images.
 The research history of image fusion spans over 30 years and many scientific papers.
 Image fusion generally has two aspects: image fusion methods and objective evaluation metrics.